xrenaa/Music-Dance-Video-Synthesis/README.md

 More samples can be seen in [demo video](https://youtu.be/0rMuFMZa_K4).

+### Requirement:
+python 3.5 + pytorch 1.0
+For the Testing part, you should install ffmpeg for music video.
+We use tensorboardX for logging.
+If you don't install it, you can just comment the line in train.py.

 ### Training:
 This training process is intended for the clean part dataset, which could be downloaded [here](https://drive.google.com/file/d/1o79F2F7-dZ7Cvpzf6hsVMwvfNg9LM3_K/view?usp=sharing).
 1. Download the dataset and put it under ./dataset